Frequently Asked Questions

 The report is sent to the relevant authority who will deal with the information.
 They have the legal responsibility to investigate the information prior to acting on it to ensure the information is correct and not given to us maliciously in order to set someone up.
-The police cannot get a search warrant or make an arrest based solely on a tip; there must be other intelligence to support the Crime Stoppers information.
+Law Enforcement cannot obtain a search warrant or make an arrest based solely on a tip; there must be other intelligence to support the Crime Stoppers information.

-It may take some time before the police act on the information you have given.
+It may take some time before law enforcement can act on the information you have given.
 There could be many reasons for that; the information may be part of a larger investigation and visible action might be delayed for some time or the information may remain on file to be used at a later time.
 Even if your information appears not to have been used or if you don’t see a quick resolution, don’t think your information was not useful.

-This information is then handed over to either the police, Department of Natural Resources, or Fisheries & Oceans Canada (DFO) for further investigation.
+This information is then handed over to either the police, Department of Justice and Public Safety or Fisheries & Oceans Canada (DFO) for further investigation.
 They are the only sworn officials who can investigate crimes and arrest and charge people, in order to bring them to justice.

-Crime Stoppers does not have call display or call trace on any of its telephones nor do we record any calls and your IP address in not available to us.
+Crime Stoppers does not subscribe to call display or call trace on any of its telephones nor do we record any calls and your IP address is not available to us.
 That would be in direct contradiction to one of the cornerstones of the Crime Stoppers program – anonymity.
-Crime Stoppers guarantees that you will remain anonymous no matter how you provide us your information.
-If we subscribed to call display or call trace that guarantee of anonymity would be gone and the program would suffer serious consequences.
+Crime Stoppers promises that you will remain anonymous no matter how you provide us with your information (Tipsline, secure webform or P3 Mobile App).
+If we subscribed to call display or call trace, that promise of anonymity would be gone and the program would suffer serious consequences.

 Crime Stoppers is not run by the police.
 We are separate and apart from any Law Enforcement Agency.
 N.B.
-Crime Stoppers is a Registered Charity run by volunteers from the community.
+Crime Stoppers is a Registered Charity and community-focused organization, operated and managed by volunteers from the community.

-If the information is good and law enforcement uses the information to help solve a crime, you may be eligible for an award of up to $2,000.
+If the information is credible and law enforcement uses the information to help solve a crime, you may be eligible for an award of up to $2,000.
 An award must be recommended and approved by the Board of Directors of a local Crime Stoppers chapter.
-Once the award is approved, arrangements are made for the caller to pick up their cash award in a way that is secure.
+Once the award is approved, arrangements are made for the tipster to pick up their cash award in a way that is secure and protects their anonymity.

 N.B.
 Crime Stoppers – Digital Media Services owns and maintains several website addresses (known as URLs) to easily direct visitors and users to various sections of our website and social media operations.
-For example: Many sites like Twitter limit the amount of characters used when sending messages, so lengthy website addresses will automatically be shortened using our URL shortner service (helpsolve.me) powered by bitly™.
-The URL address for this FAQ page, for instance, will look like this: helpsolve.me/w36GxZ.
-If you see a link from us on our website, or in an email that you’re unsure about, do not hesitate to email us at email@example.com.
+For example: Many sites like X (Twitter) limit the number of characters used when sending messages, so lengthy website addresses will automatically be shortened using our URL shortener service (1800222.tips) powered by bitly™.
+The URL address for this FAQ page, for instance, will look like this: https://1800222.tips/3gNpbEg.
+If you see a link from us on our website, or in an email that you’re unsure about, do not hesitate to email us at: firstname.lastname@example.org.
 Here is a complete list of the website addresses we own and maintain: